 Horse Racing Betting

-Horse Racing Betting is where sports betting began and has continued to be the mainstay of the betting world even as online sports betting bookmakers branch out into other areas of sports and events betting.
+Betting on horses is where sports betting began and has continued to be the mainstay of the betting world even as online sports betting bookmakers branch out into other areas of sports and events betting.
 In the betting world, punters bet on two main types of horseracing, Flat racing and National Hunt racing, the latter of which involves racing over hurdles or fences.

 Known as the 'sport of kings', horse racing - alongside football - is arguably ranked as the most gambled on of the online sports betting markets here in the UK, and as such is seen as a traditional customer focus for the legions of internet bookies welcoming new and existing customers.
 Betting on horse racing continues to prosper as the online betting community expands, whilst online punters are somewhat spoilt for choice when it comes to the wide variety of online bookmakers available to use.